jmcerrejon/misapuntesde/src/2014/12/sd-images-to-play-game-boy-color-atari-or-msx-in-a-few-seconds-on-raspberry-pi.md

 ---
 id: 495
 title: SD Images to play Game Boy Color, Atari or MSX in a few seconds on Raspberry Pi
+description: SD Images to play Game Boy Color, Atari or MSX in a few seconds on Raspberry Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-12-15 09:10:00